Smart Cities

 Data Despotism and Automation Failures

-Smart cities have been accused of “Data Despotism”.
-If city governments can access so much data about their citizens, then what is the use of speaking with them?
-Because of potential algorithmic discrimination, flaws in data analysis or interpretation, or inefficiencies between technology and humans, an overreliance on digital technology can harm society’s most vulnerable—intentionally or unintentionally without hearing their voices.
+Smart cities have been accused of “data despotism.”
+If city governments can access so much data about their citizens, then why bother speaking with them directly?
+Because of potential algorithmic discrimination, flaws in data analysis and interpretation, or inefficiencies between technology and humans, an overreliance on digital technology can harm society’s most vulnerable.

-Much literature, too, is available on the “digital welfare state”.
-Philip Alston, the UN rapporteur on extreme poverty, reports that new digital technologies are changing relationships between governments and those most in need of social protection: “Crucial decisions to go digital have been taken by government ministers without consultation, or even by departmental officials without any significant policy discussions taking place.”
+Much literature, too, is available on the “digital welfare state.”
+Former United Nations Special Rapporteur on extreme poverty and human rights Philip Alston observed that new digital technologies are changing the relationship between governments and those most in need of social protection: “Crucial decisions to go digital have been taken by government ministers without consultation, or even by departmental officials without any significant policy discussions taking place.”

 When basic human services are automated and human operators are taken out of the transaction, glitches in the software and tiny flaws in eligibility systems can be dangerous and even fatal.
-In India, where many welfare and social services have been automated, a 50-year old man died of malnutrition because of the failure of his biometric thumbprint identifier.
-“Decisions about you are made by a centralised server, and you don’t even know what has gone wrong…People don’t know why [welfare support] has stopped and they don’t know who to go to to fix the problem,” explains Reetika Khera, an associate professor of economics at the Indian Institute of Management Ahmedabad.
+In India, where many welfare and social services have been automated, a 50-year-old man died of malnutrition due to a glitch in his biometric thumbprint identifier that prevented him from accessing a ration shop.
+“Decisions about you are made by a centralised server, and you don’t even know what has gone wrong…People don’t know why [welfare support] has stopped and they don’t know who to go to to fix the problem,” explained Reetika Khera, an associate professor of economics at the Indian Institute of Management Ahmedabad.

 Worsening Displacement

-Smart city projects, like other urban projects, can displace residents by building over neighborhoods and pushing people out of their homes.
-In India the movement towards smart cities has meant that many have been evicted from slums and informal settlements without offering them adequate compensation or alternate housing.
-An estimated 60%–80% of the world’s forcibly displaced population lives in urban areas, not in camps as many would think.
-And among people living in developing cities, one billion people live in “slum” areas—defined by the UN as areas without access to improved water, sanitation, security, durable housing, and sufficient living area.
-This number is expected to double to 2 billion by 2030.
-In other words, urban areas are home to large populations of society’s most vulnerable.
-Smart cities may seem like an ideal solution for expanding populations, but they also risk building over these vulnerable groups.
-The smart city emphasis on urban centers also neglects the needs of populations living in rural areas.
+Like other urban projects, smart-city development can displace residents as existing neighborhoods are razed for new construction.
+An estimated 60% to 80% of the world’s forcibly displaced population lives in urban areas (not in camps as many would think), and one billion people (a number expected to double by 2030) in developing cities live in “slum” areas—defined by the UN as areas without access to improved water, sanitation, security, durable housing, and sufficient living area.
+In other words, urban areas are home to large populations of society’s most vulnerable, including internally displaced persons and migrants who do not benefit from the same legal protections as citizens.
+Smart cities may seem like an ideal solution to urban challenges, but they risk further disadvantaging these vulnerable groups; not to mention that smart cities neglect the needs of rural populations entirely.

 “Corporatization”: Dominance of the Private Sector